 Categorical information from the CIA Factbook was selected manually from the roughly 1100 attributes provided.
 This approach was taken as some factors made no sense within the problem we were solving, some features were empty or mostly bad data, or some features were sufficiently sparse as they could not conceivably be useful in a meaningful prediction in a real-world application.
 If further time and resources were available in a follow-on study it would be valuable to expand the feature set to a hundred or so columns with valid data and do feature reduction despite the appearance that the column could have no predictive value.

+The data represented a time series dataset with measures of COVID variants in the population collected through time.
+The data were not consistently collected so to provide a cleaner dataset a data row was synthesized for each missing date for each country.
+The features in each row generated was copied from the previous row actually collected (not synthesized) allowing monotonically increasing dates to be handled in order with no gaps.
+Time series methods of data smoothing were employed, specifically Exponential Moving Average smoothing but this led to lower scores in the models.
+Likewise interpolation between dates for missing samples (instead of simply “filling down” from the last known sample) did not yield improvements in the models.

 Methodology: